ansys/pymapdl/docs/source/getting_started/faq.rst

 The main advantages that PyAnsys has over Ansys ACT are:

  * Tight integration with python tools and open source modules alongside Ansys software.
  * Scripts are written in python.
-ACT uses .net and you can call ironpython, and potentially other tools available within Ansys Mechanical.
+ACT uses .net and you can call IronPython, and potentially other tools available within Ansys Mechanical.
  * Being outside of Ansys Mechanical means that you can call our application workflow without opening up the GUI for user interaction.
 Should you desire a GUI, you can create your own via PyQt,